QuantEcon/phd_workshops/README.md

 ### Outline

-The workshops will provide an overview of modern open source tools and techniques for computational modeling, loosely based on the [Quantitative Economics](https://lectures.quantecon.org/) lectures by Tom Sargent and John Stachurski.
+The workshops will provide an overview of modern, cutting-edge, open source tools and techniques for computational modeling, loosely based on the [Quantitative Economics](https://lectures.quantecon.org/) lectures by Tom Sargent and John Stachurski.